jazzcat/qdmr/doc/reveng/cotre/README.md

 ## Requests and Responses (Layer 1)
-The Layer 0 does not contain any commands or type-fields that allow for different operations like *read*, *write* , *enter program mode*, *reboot* etc. Consequently these commands must be implemented as another layer within the payload of the packets.
-The majority of payload lengths are very short.
-Like 6 or 7 bytes, consequently there is only little room for a proper state-less protocol.
-E.g., commands like *read n bytes from address x*.
+The Layer 0 does not contain any commands or type-fields that allow for different operations like *read*, *write* , *enter program mode*, *reboot* etc. Consequently, these commands must be implemented in another layer within the payload of these packets.
+The majority of payload lengths is very short.
+Like 6 or 7 bytes.
+Consequently, there is only little room for a proper state-less protocol.
+I.e., commands like *read n bytes from address x*.
 Moreover, there are a large number of packets being exchanged before the actual codeplug read and write operations start.
-I therefore fear that the underlying protocol for reading and writing the codeplug is stateful.
+I therefore fear, that the underlying protocol for reading and writing the codeplug is stateful.
 This makes the reverse engineering of the protocol much harder as the meaning of specific bytes in a packet may change from state to state.

-### Read request
+### Read request (opcode 02)
 These packets are not only used to read the codeplug from the device but also to read additional information from memory.
-For example, one of the very first read requests will read the memory address of the codeplug itself from the device.
+For example, one of the very first read requests will read a memory address from the device.

-Each read request only reads 4 bytes of data.
-Given the 6 bytes overhead from the request and 4bytes overhead from the packet, the efficiency is < 30%.
+Each read request reads only 4 bytes of data.
+Given the 6 bytes overhead from the request and 4 bytes overhead from the packet, the efficiency is < 30%.
+That is, 2/3 of transferred data is overhead.

 The protocol implements a stream-like behavior.
-That is, the CPS will send several requests to the radio without waiting for a response from the radio for each request.
+The CPS will send several requests to the radio without waiting for a response from the radio for each request.
 To dispatch the stream of responses received back from the device, a sequence number is used.

 #### Read request
 ```